DavidBK/shampoo/Node/Asynchronous-Javascript.md

 # Asynchronous NodeJS and JavaScript

--- *Estimation time: 1-3 Days*
+-- *Estimation time: 2-4 Days*

 ---
 NodeJS is a JavaScript runtime built on Chrome's V8 JavaScript engine.

-This is a basic introduction to Node JS and JavaScript.
+This is a basic introduction to asynchronous Node JS and JavaScript.

 ***Learning objectives:***